 It is the add-on that I am currently using to make a brand new set of Anki flashcards based on the Flashfinals Anki deck (subscribe to my email newsletter for updates).

 Here you can see an example of a Cloze Overlapper flashcard:

 It is an add-on all medical students should be using daily.
-There are so many lists that need to be memorised in medical school, and this is the perfect add-on for that.
+So many lists need to be memorised in medical school, and this is the perfect add-on for that.

-Unfortunately though, you will have to get from Glutanimate’s Patreon as he has not released the latest version for free yet.
+Unfortunately, you will have to get it from Glutanimate’s Patreon as he has not released the latest version for free yet.

-It costs $5 to subscribe but you can just unsubscribe after downloading it.
-I would suggest that you download some of the other add-ons that he has on his Patreon (some of which I mention later).
+It costs $5 to subscribe, but you can just unsubscribe after downloading it.
+I suggest you download some of the other add-ons he has on his Patreon (some of which I will mention later).

 2 – Better Tags

 This add-on allows you to organise your tags in a more structured way than Anki normally allows you to do.